Microsoft’s AI camera app Pix is now a business productivity tool

 After the shutter clicks, the app then uses A.I. to further improve the images by doing things like cropping the edges, boosting the color and tone, sharpening the focus, and tweaking the angle to render the image in a straight-on perspective, says Microsoft.

-You can see an example of this new feature in action above, where a photo of a bunch of post-it’s on the wall is taken at an angle.
-Pix is able to straighten out the post-its so you can better read the text scribbled on the note.
+You can see an example of this new feature in action above, where a photo of a bunch of Post-its on the wall is taken at an angle.
+Pix is able to straighten out the Post-its so you can better read the text scribbled on the note.

 This image correction technology and the other algorithms involved were already being used in another Microsoft app, Office Lens.
 That app, released a couple of years ago, lets you take photos of whiteboards and documents for easy sharing to OneDrive, or for conversion into editable Office documents, like Word or PowerPoint files.